 Merchant Account: The system used to process credit and debit card payments.
 You can obtain a merchant account from a payment processing specialist.

 Processing Fees: The service fees that you pay for payment processing.
 Typically a small percentage of each transaction, or a flat monthly fee.

 Retail Point Of Sale (POS) System: The hardware and software system that conduct credit card, debit card, cash, and paper check payments for in-store sales.

 Payment Gateway: The front and back end software system that connects the payment and checkout features on your website to a payment processing solution.

 Get Familiar With Handling Refunds

-Refunds are processed using the same payment processing system that was used during the original sale.
+Refunds process using the same payment processing system used during the original sale.
 Payment Savvy will provide you with training on exactly how to use your processing system to reverse charges.
 Payment processing companies will usually have a time limit on credit and debit card purchase refunds.
 This time frame should be clearly notated in your company’s return policy.

 Payment Savvy specializes in providing merchants with the best payment processing solutions available on the market today.
 Please contact Payment Savvy to review your options, apply for a merchant account, and to obtain answers to your questions.
 We look forward to hearing from you and working with your company.

 If you have enjoyed reading this article and found it informative, please share it with all of your contacts on social media.
 Payment Savvy greatly appreciates your efforts in this manner.
 Please stay tuned for more interesting articles.